 Capital outlay: These funds are for land acquisitions and major capital improvement projects at various facilities.

-Debt service: This category is for payment on general obligation and full faith and credit bonds sold for the Metro Regional Center, the Open Spaces Acquisition program, the Natural Areas program, the Portland Expo Center and the Oregon Zoo.
+Debt service: This category is for payment on general obligation, full faith and credit and pension obligation bonds sold for the Metro Regional Center, the Natural Areas program, the Portland Expo Center and the Oregon Zoo.

 Metro - Expenditure Overview